CameronWD/Restful-Motoracing-API/README.md

 ## Models and Relationships
 ### R8 - Describe your projects models in terms of the relationships they have with each other

+This project uses various models to store and manage data effectively from the variety of tables.
+The database uses SQLAlchemy, a Python-based ORM that helps with data handling.
+The primary models of this API are User, Driver, Team, Category, Circuit, Race, and Result.

+1. **User**: This is the cornerstone of the application.
+I designed it to have relationships with almost all the other models.
+It comprises fields for user identification and authentication (name, email, password, role, is_admin).
+I have established one-to-many relationships from the User model to Driver, Team, Category, Circuit, Race, and Result models.
+This design implies that a single user can own multiple instances of these entities based on their access level.
+2. **Driver**: This model represents the drivers in the various racing communities who use this API.
+It exhibits a one-to-many relationship with Result, indicating that a driver can have multiple race results.
+Furthermore, it has a many-to-one relationship with Team and User, meaning each driver is associated with a specific team and user.
+3. **Team**: I used this model to represent the teams in the application.
+A team has a one-to-many relationship with Driver and a many-to-one relationship with User.
+This arrangement means a team can consist of multiple drivers but is owned by one user.
+4. **Category**: This model represents different race categories.
+It maintains a one-to-many relationship with Race, as a category can correspond to multiple races.
+Each category is linked to a single user through a many-to-one relationship.
+5. **Circuit**: This model embodies the racing circuits or tracks.
+A circuit can be associated with multiple races, exhibiting a one-to-many relationship with Race.
+Also, each circuit is connected to a single user.
+6. **Race**: This model encapsulates the races.
+Each race has multiple outcomes, indicating a one-to-many relationship with Result.
+This means each race can produce multiple results, where each result represents the performance of a specific driver in the race.
+Furthermore, each race is associated with one Circuit, one Category, and one User, creating many-to-one relationships.
+7. **Result**: This model records the outcomes of the races.
+It has many-to-one relationships with Driver, Race, and User, meaning each race result is associated with a specific driver, race, and user.

+The relationships between these models are vital to the functionality of the application as they offer the flexibility to make complex queries and data retrievals across different entities.
+These interconnections also define the data structure and are pivotal in its functionality.
 ## Database Relations
 ### R9 - Discuss the database relations to be implemented in your application